spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 We can do something similar on the client too with GraphQL queries by aggregating multiple individual queries.

-And if we can add support for iterators, the optimization become deep: we would be able to aggregate queries that are several layers within other generator functions,  In the above example, `getOwner()` could be another generatator which produces a query for the user as a first result.
+And if we add support for iterators, the optimization becomes deep: we would be able to aggregate queries that are several layers within other generator functions,  In the above example, `getOwner()` could be another generatator which produces a query for the user as a first result.
 Our